ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

         SegmentsBlocked      : {Research}
         SegmentAllowedFilter :
     ```
-    In this case, we have an information barrier policy such that users in the Sales segment are prevented from communicating with users in the Research segment.
+    In this case, we can see that the policy affects people who are in the Sales and Research segments, and that people in Sales are prevented from communicating with Research.